Web of Goals

 For example, my primary (0 order) goal for a job is to create savings.
 A (1st order) positive side effect is that when I ride my bicycle to work, I get a workout.
 Riding the bicycle more leads to more maintenance, which is a negative (2nd order) effect.
 Doing the maintenance myself leads to hands-on knowledge and learning about repairing bicycles, which is a positive (3rd order) effect.

-The table below summarizes the current modules with their primary goal and 1st order effects.
-This was a version of my web of goals in 2018.
+The table below summarizes the modules with their primary goal and 1st order effects.
+This was my web of goals in 2018.

-In a later iteration of my life design in 2019, I have selected a number of different modules for my web of goals.
+In 2019, in the next iteration of my life design, I generalized my goals while keeping the modules roughly the same.
 The graph below embodies the following modules and effects.

 - good food